global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-annual-brief.md

 - <span style="color: red">Registration for presentation: by 14 February</span>
 - <span style="color: red">Submission of 1-2 page summary: by 28 February</span>
 - Annual report appears by the end of March
+- **Note: Achievement summary format is to be shared around 31 January.
+Please wait!**

 (For those who want to present, but cannot join on 14 Mar)
 - Deadline for video recorded talk: 7 March